-- A. It allows a child process to do prep work using settings from the parent process, such as setting up standard input, output, and error file descrip (including pipes) and the current directory prior to running the program. - nswer, since it does not address the question) It allows you to clone s to serve a specific request or distribute computation.
+- A. It allows a child process to do prep work using settings from the parent process, such as setting up standard input, output, and error file descriptors (including pipes) and the current directory prior to running the program. - B. (worse answer, since it does not address the question) It allows you to clone a process to serve a specific request or distribute computation.

-- you can execute a new program while the old one runs there is less overhead and fewer mode switches if the new process fails, the parent can detect it.
+- you can execute a new program while the old one runs - there is less overhead and fewer mode switches - if the new process fails, the parent can detect it.